Bogdan131992/Project2-MemoryCardsGame/README.md

 - To implement this game and to understand the algorithms behind the game, I was inspired by two projects that I found on YouTube.

-- For the structure of the program in HTMl, especially the arrangement of the playing cards, I was inspired by the project presented by freeCodeCamp.
+- For the structure of the program in HTML, especially the arrangement of the playing cards, I was inspired by the project presented by freeCodeCamp.

 - For the functional part of Java Script as well as for how to apply the styles, I would use the videos presented by the YouTube channels WebDev and Port Exe.